sarahzu/DS-for-SE-2018-Seminar/software_testing/worksheet_software_testing_paper_1.md

 3. What is the **methodology** used to answer the research question(s) or reach the goal?

+In order to answer the research questions, they study the testing behaviour of 416 participants in a longitudinal, large-scale field study that has run for five months.
+The investigation focused on tests that are done inside the IDE by the developer.
+To extract developer’s activity, they used low-inference observation instruments that are installed within their Eclipse IDE.

+Additionally, they used a mixed-methods approach to compare the results from the automated monitoring of developers with WatchDog to the subjective answers in surveys.

+For the research question 4 they applied the Beck’s definition of Test-Driven development (TDD) to the interval concept they used with WatchDog.
+With that, they provided a verifiable definition of TDD in practice: Newly created non-finite automatons made it possible to recognize the usage of TDD.
+They were converted to equivalent regular expressions which were then used to match against observed sequences of intervals to check a developer’s adherence to TDD.

 4. What **data** does the paper use?